Project

 strtolower is applied to Name, patch proposed simply does the same for Tag.
 Windows isn't case sensitive so won't make a difference and will fix the issue with linux as it is case sensitive.

-Updated by beat about 13 years ago
+Updated by beat almost 15 years ago Actions #3

 • Estimated time set to 1:30 h

-Updated by beat about 13 years ago
+Updated by beat almost 15 years ago Actions #4

 • Subject changed from J160 - New language folder names are lower-case on Linux causing failure to J1.6: - New language folder names are lower-case on Linux causing failure